MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/example-architectures.md

 Implement this scenario with:

-- Third-party NVAs active-active or active-standby hosted in a VNet for firewalls and other networking functions.
+- Third-party NVAs active-active or active-standby hosted in a virtual network for firewalls and other networking functions.
 - [Azure Route Server](/azure/route-server/overview) to exchange routes between Azure VMware Solution, on-premises datacenters, and virtual networks.
 - Your third-party NVAs in your Azure Virtual Network hub to provide outbound internet to Azure VMware Solution.
 - ExpressRoute for connectivity between on-premises datacenters and Azure VMware Solution.